samvram/eigen_faces/README.md

 ## Face Recognition
- We extract training and test features for r
+ We extract training and test features for r=10.
-=10.
 We train a Logistic Regression model using
 F
 and test on